Central Zone Fishing

 OCHOCO CREEK UPSTREAM TO OCHOCO DAM: rainbow trout

 Angling is restricted to artificial flies and lures only; two trout per day with an 8-inch minimum length.
-Trout over 20-inches are considered steelhead and must be released unharmed.
+Trout 20 inches and greater must be released unharmed.

 OCHOCO RESERVOIR: rainbow trout, black crappie, smallmouth bass

-Fishing has been fair for trout that average 14 to 16 inches.
-The warmwater fish should be active with the warm weather.
+Fishing has been fair for trout averaging 16 inches in length.
+Fishing for warmwater fish should start to pick up with the warming water.

-No recent reports.
-Closed to fishing for bull trout and any incidental caught bull trout must be released unharmed.
+Anglers report fair fishing for kokanee.
 All tributaries to Odell Lake are closed to fishing.